mtkimmins/LTSDM_hack/README.md

 - watch whole set of "junk" cartridges (1/3)
   - record number of frames used
   - record length of time for frame transitions and frame reads
-  - record script (Do not post)
   - record description of each frame
-- determine how to open a cartridge without damaging the case or components
 - measure dimensions of inner cartridge with calipers and post
-- determine how to re-close a cartridge without damaging the case or components
 - Datadump all 3 cartridges in the "junk" set
-  - open a cartridge with heat or solvent
-  - document inside chip (photos and text)
   - study the datasheet for the target flash chip
   - connect an ESP32 to the breadboard
   - ??? configure the ESP32 power and data lines appropriately